Kosmosaik/ClickToGetLoot/docs/ROADMAP.md

 - Add a text field to input how much exp to give character per click
 - Add a "Give level" button for testing purposes
 - Give character 3 attribute points to distribute on level up.
+## Skill Leveling System
+- Add exp for Skinning, Gathering, Butchering and whatever skills we have implemented.

 ---